Deep Vein Thrombosis (DVT) Compensation Claims

 • The skin becoming red below the back of the knee

-• Aching in the area affected
+• Aching in the affected area

 Q

-How is a DVT diagnosed?
+How is DVT diagnosed?

 A

-If you have a large number of pieces of blood clot in your bloodstream, this is a sign that a blood clot is present in the vein.
+If you have a large number of pieces of blood clot in your bloodstream, this is a sign that a DVT is present in the vein.
 However, the reliability of this test has been called into question because there is always the possibility of blood clot fragments increasing in number either following an injury, after an operation or during pregnancy.
 Often an ultrasound scan or similar tests will be required to confirm DVT.

 Q